 If you sent a reply to my previous update, I have not received it.

-#4 Updated by Christopher Green almost 8 years ago
+#4 Updated by Christopher Green over 9 years ago

 - Status changed from Feedback to Assigned

 Sorry, I was in a hurry typing this and I knew after I sent it that I should have included more info.
 For both issues, I am using a filter MC file of events that is here on my local machine at IU.
 I have uploaded it to my account at FNAL and you will find it at:

 I think that the main issue comes down to the fact that this file has been put together (through a filter module) from many different files and consequently has many different runs/subruns in it and has non-sequential event numbers.